Healthdirect Free Australian health advice you can count on.

 It is important for you to have good mental health so you can:

-If your mental health is poor, life can seem a lot more difficult and you may feel like you are not coping well.
+If your mental health is poor, life can seem a lot more difficult.
+You may feel like you are not coping well.

-It’s normal to have ups and downs through the course of your life, and many people have mental health challenges from time to time.
-But if you feel like life never gets any easier and there is nothing you can do about it, it’s possible that you could be suffering from a mental health disorder.
+If you feel like life never gets any easier and there is nothing you can do about it, it's possible that you could have a mental health disorder.

-Mental illnesses, such as depression, anxiety and eating disorders, have an impact on how you think.
-Like many other illnesses, they can be effectively treated.
+Mental illnesses, such as depression, anxiety and eating disorders, affect how you think, act and feel.
+Like many other illnesses, they can be managed and treated with the right support.

 What can affect my mental health?